Merry WTF Christmas

 If you’re still inclined to argue that you can detach yourself from the religion and still embrace the holiday that’s at its very core, I offer the following discussion-ending commentary:

-I’ll be decorating my home with Nazi memorabilia next holiday season.
-No, no, no. I won’t be embracing Hitler’s hatred of the Jews.
-Agreed, the man was a sick fuck and his ideology was pure evil.
-But I’ll be celebrating order, efficiency, loyalty, and pride.
-I can separate the two – just as you appear to do so easily for Christianity and Christmas.
+Maybe I’ll be decorate my home with Nazi memorabilia next holiday season.
+But before you get too disgusted, know that I won’t be embracing Hitler’s hatred of the Jews.
+The man was the pinnacle of human evil.
+No, I’ll be celebrating German order, efficiency, loyalty, and pride.
+You see, I can separate the two – just as you appear to do so easily for Christianity and Christmas.
 If Christmas can be Giftmas, then Nazi can be YAHTZEE!
 Who wants to play?
-(You will conveniently forget your disdain for THIS hypocrisy when you vomit forth your response.)

 In this instance of Gacy and his art, as with Christmas and the atheist, the baby gets thrown out with the bathwater.